exakat/php-dictionary/dictionary/minification.ini.rst

 For example, whitespaces and comments may be removed from PHP code: it makes the code much smaller, but also, less readable.

 Minified code has a smaller footprint on the disk, and may be faster to load, read and process.
-In PHP, it has very limited impact, and is not considered an optimisation technic.
+Minifiynig has very limited impact on PHP code, and is not considered an optimisation technic.

 Minification is applied successfully on HTML, CSS, SVG, XML, JSON, Javascript, and image formats.